project-slippi/slippi-launcher/CONTRIBUTING.md

 ## Adding Translations

-The Slippi Launcher uses a custom internationalization (i18n) system built on top of `i18next` with the `i18next-auto-keys` package.
+The Slippi Launcher uses i18next with the [i18next-auto-keys](https://www.npmjs.com/package/i18next-auto-keys) package for its translations system.
 This approach provides several benefits over traditional React i18n libraries.

 ### Benefits Over react-i18next

-1. **No Component Pollution**: Unlike `react-i18next`, our system doesn't require wrapping components with translation providers or importing translation hooks throughout the codebase
+1. **No Component Pollution**: Doesn't require wrapping components with translation providers or importing translation hooks throughout the codebase.
+The developer doesn't even need to know what the translation system under the hood is.
-2. **Build-Time Optimization**: Messages are transformed at build time, resulting in better performance and smaller bundle sizes
-3. **Cleaner Code**: Components remain focused on their logic without translation concerns scattered throughout
+2. **Colocated Messages**: Text strings live next to the components that use them.
-4. **Automatic Key Generation**: No need to manually manage translation keys - they're generated automatically from your message functions
+3. **Automatic Key Generation**: No need to manually manage translation keys - they're generated automatically from your message functions.
+4. **Typesafe by default**: Since you're never working directly with the translation key strings.

+You can read more about [i18next-auto-keys](https://www.npmjs.com/package/i18next-auto-keys) on the NPM page.

 ### How Translations Work